Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 What if there’s nothing positive you can say about your co-parent?

 If there’s nothing positive you can say about your co-parent, it’s best to focus on communication that strictly benefits the child’s best interests.
-You can practice deep breathing and mindfulness techniques to deal with any emotions that arise during communication.
+You can practice deep breathing and mindfulness techniques to deal with any emotions during communication.

 What if your co-parent betrays your trust on multiple occasions?